-Growth of Smes in Dar es Salaam City in Tanzania: Factors Influencing their Growth and the Challenges they Face in the Course
+- Growth of Smes in Dar es Salaam City in Tanzania: Factors - Influencing their Growth and the Challenges they Face in the

+Course

-By Yohane Kitwima Magembe
+Yohane Kitwima Magembe1

-University of Dodoma
+1 University of Dodoma

+Received: 10 December 2018 Accepted: 1 January 2019 Published: 15 January 2019

+Abstract
-Abstract- This study examined challenges that impede the growth of SMEs and the factors influencing their growth in Dar es Salaam City.
-The study used a cross-section research design, which guided the collection of both quantitative and qualitative data from the field through questionnaire.
-2Stratified random sampling was adopted to get the respondents of which data were collected from 300 SMEs owners.
-Both descriptive and logistic regression analysis were employed to meet the objectives of the study.

-The results from the descriptive analysis showed the main challenges in the region, which include limited access to financial services, lack of collaterals and limited training among SMEs owners.
-The logistic regression results indicated that experience, ownership, startup capital, size of the firm, and business turnover are critical factors that largely influence SMEs growth.
+This study examined challenges that impede the growth of SMEs and the factors influencing their growth in Dar es Salaam City.
+The study used a cross-section research design, which guided the collection of both quantitative and qualitative data from the field through 11 questionnaire.
+2Stratified random sampling was adopted to get the respondents of which data 12 were collected from 300 SMEs owners.
+Both descriptive and logistic regression analysis were 13 employed to meet the objectives of the study.
+The results from the descriptive analysis showed 14 the main challenges in the region, which include limited access to financial services, lack of 15 collaterals and limited training among SMEs owners.
+The logistic regression results indicated that experience, ownership, startup capital, size of the firm, and business turnover are critical 17 factors that largely influence SMEs growth.
+18 he growth of Small, Medium Enterprises Sized (SMEs) is an important phenomenon in economic development of any country.
+SMEs play a great role in absorbing the unemployed and they contribute to the growth of Gross Domestic Product (GDP).
+Measuring SMEs growth is difficult due to complex nature of their existence.
+In most countries, sales turnover, number of employees, profitability and size of the premises are considered as important factors when measuring SMEs growth.
+Brush, Ceru and Blackburn.
+(2009) define SMEs growth as a "geographical expansion, increase in the number of branches, inclusion of new markets and clients, increase in the number of products and services, fusions and acquisitions".
+However, the main indicators of SMEs growth lie on sales volumes and the total number of employees (Masum and Fernandez, 2008; Achtenhagen, Naldi and Melin, 2010)

-Keywords: SMEs, Growth, Individual characteristics, SME_s characteristics, challenges, Dar es Salaam City.
+20 Index terms- SMEs, Growth, Individual characteristics, SMES characteristics, challenges, Dar es Salaam 21 City.